Understanding the Recent Fluctuations of Invitae Corporation's (NVTA) Stock - News Heater

-In the past week, NVTA stock has gone down by -9.74%, with a monthly decline of -24.86% and a quarterly plunge of -30.49%.
-The volatility ratio for the week is 9.41%, and the volatility levels for the last 30 days are 9.68% for Invitae Corporation The simple moving average for the last 20 days is -15.29% for NVTA stock, with a simple moving average of -48.15% for the last 200 days.
+The stock of Invitae Corporation (NVTA) has seen a -12.36% decrease in the past week, with a -20.89% drop in the past month, and a -28.26% decrease in the past quarter.
+The volatility ratio for the week is 9.60%, and the volatility levels for the past 30 days are at 9.83% for NVTA.
+The simple moving average for the last 20 days is -12.93% for NVTA stock, with a simple moving average of -47.05% for the last 200 days.

 Is It Worth Investing in Invitae Corporation (NYSE: NVTA) Right Now?